 In Ontario, there are no requirements for your power of attorney to be notarized.
 If you’ve followed the guidelines for signing and witnessing, you have a legal power of attorney document!

-In Ontario, your power of attorney for property can do anything in relation to property and finances that you could do, if you were competent.
-This includes things like paying bills, collecting debt, applying for benefits, or selling your assets.
+In Ontario, your power of attorney for property can do anything in relation to managing your property and financial affairs that you could do, if you were competent.
+This includes things like accessing your bank accounts, paying bills, collecting debt, applying for benefits, purchasing investments (i.e. stock, mutual funds, bonds) or selling your assets.
 The only thing your attorney for property cannot do, is make your will.

 How Can I Make A Power of Attorney In Ontario?